jibby1729/KashViT/README.md

 1. Update the `MODEL_CHECKPOINT` path in `test.py` to point to your desired model (e.g., `model_checkpoints/best_model_epoch_58.pth`).
 2. Run the evaluation script:
     ```bash
-    python test.py
+    uv run test.py
     ```

 ### 3. Inference on New Images

 To transcribe your own single-word images:
 1. Place your image files in the `unseen_tests/` folder.
-2. For best results, take screenshots that are wide and short (approx. 10:1 width-to-height ratio) to minimize distortion.
+2. For best results, take screenshots that are wide and short (single word screenshots) to minimize distortion.
 3. Make sure the `MODEL_CHECKPOINT` path in `unseen.py` is set correctly.
 4. Run the inference script:
     ```bash
-    python unseen.py
+    uv run unseen.py
     ```
 The script will print the transcribed text for each image to the console.